Darghy/Cambridge-Part-II-Lecture-Notes/README.md

 [Analytic Number Theory](https://github.com/Darghy/Cambridge-Part-II-Lecture-Notes/blob/main/III%20Analytic%20Number%20Theory/ANT.pdf), [tex file](https://github.com/Darghy/Cambridge-Part-II-Lecture-Notes/blob/main/III%20Analytic%20Number%20Theory/ANT.tex) (these notes are less well-written than the other ones)

 As per usual with these kinds of documents, assume all errors are made by me and not the lecturers.
-Feel free to modify/use these files for your own purposes (and if you feel up for it, message me if you do to make me happy that someone is using them)
+Feel free to modify/use these files for your own purposes (and if you feel up for it, message me if you do so - it'd make me happy to find out that these are useful for someone).

 ## How do I take notes in LaTeX?